 When your finances are stretched thin, you may have to start picking which bills to pay.
 Missing a payment can lead to late payment fees, which can hurt your credit and cause creditors to seize any collateral used to back the debt, such as with auto loans.
 But if you reach out to your creditors, they may offer debt relief options.

 A temporary hardship program could let you skip several payments or avoid certain fees.
-But during a serious setback, or if you’re already months behind on bills, creditors may make an unusual offer to restructure your loan agreement.
+During a serious setback, or if you’re already months behind on bills, creditors may make an unusual offer to restructure your loan agreement.
+This is often called troubled debt restructuring.

 Whether you’re looking for credit card debt restructuring or loan restructuring on an installment loan, the restructuring can take different forms.